Chilipad

-Chilipad is a temperature-regulating sleep system developed by Sleep Solutions Inc. It controls bed temperature through water-based cooling and heating mattress toppers, offering adjustable climate settings for individual users.
+Chilipad is a temperature-regulating cooling mattress topper developed by Sleepme, a brand of Sleep Solutions Inc. whose main operations are in Mooresville, North Carolina.
+It controls bed temperature through water-based cooling and heating mattress toppers, offering adjustable climate settings for individual users.

 History

-The Chilipad was developed between 2014 and 2017 in Mooresville, North Carolina.
-Sleepme Inc., the company behind Chilipad, was previously known as Chili Technology, LLC and Kryo Inc. Sleep Solutions Inc. eventually acquired Sleepme Inc.
+The Chilipad was developed between 2005 and 2007 by Dr Tara Youngblood and Todd Youngblood in Mooresville, North Carolina.
+Sleepme Inc., the company behind Chilipad, was previously known as Chili Technology, LLC, Kryo Inc. and Sleepme Inc eventually acquired Sleep Solutions Inc.

-In 2017 Chilipad Cube was launched.
-The original Chilipad Cube was introduced as one of the first temperature control sleep systems, with the ability to cool or warm beds through a water circulation system.
+In 2007 Chilipad PLS was launched.
+The original Chilipad was introduced as one of the first temperature control sleep systems, with the ability to cool or warm beds through a water circulation system.
 It gained popularity among athletes, biohackers, and individuals struggling with temperature-related sleep issues.
+The ChiliPad Cube was introduced in 2014.
 The OOLER Sleep System was introduced in 2019, featuring a companion mobile app.
 It was followed by the launch of Chilipad Dock Pro in 2022.
 The Dock Pro model was quieter, colder, and allowed customers to optionally use Wi-Fi to connect to the companion app.
 Also in 2022, Sleep Tracker by Sleepme was launched.
-In July 2023, Sleep Solutions Inc. acquired the assets of Sleepme Inc.
+In July 2023, Sleep Solutions Inc. acquired the assets of Sleepme Inc. Sleep Solutions Inc. subsequently continued the Chilipad product line.

+In May 2026 a redesigned system Chilipad 2.0 was released.
+The Dock Pro was renamed the Chilipad 1.0 and remained available alongside the new model.